Zero Depreciation Cover in Commercial Vehicle Insurance

 Mentioned below are some of the factors that you must consider before purchasing a zero-depreciation cover:

 - Age of Your Vehicle: The age of your vehicle matters when you are going to purchase zero depreciation cover for it.
-Vehicles under the age of three years are applicable to get the zero-depreciation cover.
+Vehicles upto the age of five years are applicable to get the zero-depreciation cover.
 So, in other words, we can say that only new vehicles are eligible to get zero-depreciation cover.

 - Model of your vehicle